First, let’s start with the necessary question: what is interprofessional education?

 The World Health Organization states, “interprofessional education occurs when students from two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes.”
 Instead of educating students of different health professions in silos, students learn alongside each other, recognizing their different specialties and strengths.

 By learning alongside different health professions students before entering the workforce, health professionals can collaborate effectively while working with patients.
 Nurses, social workers, pharmacists, doctors and physical therapists (to name a few) will then have a deeper understanding of the skills each professional brings to the table.
-At UNE, students learn from each other during simulation labs and the Center for Excellence in Collaborative Education (CECE).
+At UNE, students learn from each other during simulation labs and the Center to Advance Interprofessional Education and Practice (CAIEP).

 In simulation labs, students from various professions help advise patient actors about their condition.
 A pharmacy student might inform the “patient” about a drug’s side effects, an osteopathic medicine student might inform the “patient” about the disease, and a social worker might provide resources to help a “patient” who does not have health care.
 Together, they will figure out the best way to optimize the patient’s health.